National Symposium on Evidence Synthesis for Medicine, Public Health & Social Development

 The George Institute for Global Health and Campbell Collaboration are organising the ‘National Symposium on Evidence Synthesis for Medicine, Public Health and Social Development’ on April 10-12, 2019 at New Delhi, India.
 The Symposium will provide a forum to learn and discuss evidence syntheses across diverse fields of medicine, public health, and social development.

-The science of evidence syntheses has also rapidly evolved in the last decade and now inculcates a host of methodologies like systematic reviews, rapid reviews and evidence gap-maps with an increasing focus on knowledge translation in the larger scheme of things.
+The science of evidence syntheses has rapidly evolved in the last decade and now inculcates a host of methodologies like systematic reviews, rapid reviews and evidence gap-maps with an increasing focus on knowledge translation in the larger scheme of things.
 Systematic reviews are a rigorous evidence syntheses product that comprehensively captures all relevant evidence but their robust conduct is resource intensive.
 Rapid reviews, on the other hand, are more tactical in nature to support evidence-informed policy and systems decision-making within the pragmatic constraints of resources.
 Newer methodologies like evidence gap maps present the spectrum of evidence available on a given topic thus identifying gaps in research and prevent research waste.

 1) Evidence synthesis methods and processes